jrdfm/llm_shell/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- A Google API key for Gemini AI
+- A Google API key for Gemini AI (specifically configured for gemini-2.0-flash model)
 - GCC compiler (for the C core)

 ## Setup